sheffield-bioinformatics-core/wrangling-genomics/_episodes/02-quality-control.md

 keypoints:
 - "Quality encodings vary across sequencing platforms."
 - "FastQC and multiqc can generate quality control reports for sequencing data"
+- "Keep your project directories tidy"
+- "Files can be copied from HPC to your own machine for interactive visualisation"
 ---
 <img src="../img/logo-sm.png" align=right>